ucsdlib/otm-specs/README.md

 funded by the Andrew W. Mellon Foundation.
 The goals and scope of this grant are described in [One to Many Project Overview and Goals](https://wiki.lyrasis.org/display/OTM/Project+Overview+and+Goals).

-The specifications aim provide the structure and interaction patterns necessary to meet the [One to Many User Stories](https://wiki.lyrasis.org/display/OTM/User+Stories).
+These specifications aim to provide the structure and interaction patterns necessary to meet the [One to Many User Stories](https://wiki.lyrasis.org/display/OTM/User+Stories).
 The team sought to define the APIs with enough specificity to allow future implementation efforts to succeed in delivering systems that satisfy those user stories, while leaving flexibility for implementers to adjust to the needs of the development phase.
 Future versions of these specifications are expected as an outcome of any effort to implement them.

 ## Usage Requirements